mingolucky/MeowKit/README.md

 #### BLE BEACON

-A **BLE (Bluetooth Low Energy) Beacon** is a device or software that continuously broadcasts customizable BLE advertising packets to nearby devices.

-These packets can interact with native system features on major platforms, including:
-- **iOS/iPadOS**: Spoofing Nearby Actions modals and Proximity Pair popups, potentially triggering system responses such as pairing prompts or, in some cases, system instability (e.g., crashes on iOS 17 for iPhone 12 or newer).
-- **Android**: Triggering Google Fast Pair or Samsung Easy Pair interfaces to initiate seamless device discovery and pairing.
-- **Windows**: Interfacing with Microsoft Swift Pair for quick Bluetooth device connections.

-This functionality is commonly used for **“popup attacks”**, where devices instantly broadcast crafted advertising packets to induce system-level prompts for pairing or connection.
-While this demonstrates the capabilities of BLE communication and device discovery protocols, it can also expose security considerations in automated or unexpected device interactions.

-In practice, BLE Beacons like this are valuable for:
-- Rapid device provisioning and testing.
-- Security research on Bluetooth pairing protocols.
-- Developing custom pairing workflows for IoT, peripherals, or embedded devices.
+Custom BLE advertising packets can trigger native pairing or connection pop-ups on iOS, Android, and Windows devices—commonly known as a “popup attack.”
+For example, it can spoof Nearby Actions modals and Proximity Pair pop-ups on iOS and iPadOS, effectively simulating native system dialogs.

 ![BLE BEACON Demo](2.assets/ble_beacon.webp)

 Given the 29 devices and the 3 advertisement types, there are a total of 87 unique possible advertisements (ignoring the random source MAC) possible, of which one is broadcast every second.

 ---

 #### WiFi Spam

-A versatile wireless testing tool designed to interact with Wi-Fi networks in multiple advanced ways:
+Provides an efficient and powerful toolkit for wireless security research, penetration testing, and network environment assessment.

-- **Custom SSID Broadcasting**: Instantly creates up to a thousand Wi-Fi access points with configurable SSIDs, allowing for large-scale network simulation, stress testing, or UX experimentation.
+- Broadcast fake SSIDs – Creates up to a thousand WiFi access points with custom SSIDs.
-- **Deauthentication Monitoring**: Continuously monitors for Wi-Fi deauthentication attacks, enabling the detection of malicious attempts to disconnect clients from networks.
+- Wi-Fi Deauthentication Attack - Send deauthentication frames to disrupt client connections.
-- **Extended Network Scanning**: Lists nearby Wi-Fi networks with detailed information including SSID, BSSID, signal strength, channel, encryption type, and additional extended parameters.
+- Wi-Fi Scanner – List nearby Wi-Fi networks with extended details.

-This module is primarily intended for **network research, security testing, and educational purposes**, providing engineers, researchers, and makers with the ability to explore Wi-Fi behavior, test client interactions, and study wireless protocol responses in controlled environments.

 ![WiFi Spam Demo](2.assets/wifi_spam.webp)

 In reality though, it is just advertising these network names without actually creating them.
 So there is no way you could connect to one of the "created" networks.

 ---

 #### BadUSB

-Launch computer-security attacks using a malware-laden USB device.
-**MeowKit** can emulate USB device-mode peripherals so your computer recognizes it as a standard input device — think **HID keyboard** or **Ethernet adapter** — just like a **USB Rubber Ducky**.

-You can script custom keyboard payloads to send any keystroke sequence and even fuzz-test the USB stack on target devices.
+Launch computer‑security attacks using a malware‑laden USB device.
+MeowKit can emulate USB device‑mode peripherals so your computer recognizes it as a standard input device—think HID keyboard or Ethernet adapter—just like a USB Rubber Ducky.
+You can script custom keyboard payloads to send any keystroke sequence and even fuzz‑test the USB stack on target devices.

-**a.
-Connection & Setup**
+1. **Connection & Preparation**
-i.
-Connect **Windows** and **MeowKit** using a USB cable.
+   a.
+Connect MeowKit to your computer using a USB cable.
+   b.
+Copy `.txt` script files into the `/badusb/` folder on the device, or use the built-in SD card sample files from the firmware.
-ii.
-Set the keyboard layout in Windows to **English (US)**.
+   c.
+On Windows, set the keyboard layout to **English (US)**.

-**b.
-Script Selection**
+2. **Script Selection**
-i. **B Single Click**: Switch to the next script.
+   - **B Single Click**: Switch to the next script.
-ii. **B Double Click**: Switch to the previous script.
+   - **B Double Click**: Switch to the previous script.
-iii.
-Scripts are stored in the **badusb** folder on the SD card.
+   📂 **Script source**: `/badusb/` folder on the SD card.

-**c.
-Script Execution**
+3. **Script Execution**
-i. **A Single Click**: Start / Resume the current script.
+   - **A Single Click**: Start or continue executing the current script.
-ii. **A Double Click**: Restart the current script.
+   - **A Double Click**: Restart the current script.

-**d.
-Exit Application**
+4. **Exit Application**
-i. **Long Press B**: Exit the **BadUSB** app and return to the main menu.
+   - **B Long Press**: Exit the BadUSB app and return to the main menu.

 ![BadUSB Demo](2.assets/badusb.webp)

 The script on the target laptop automatically typed out an ASCII-encoded cat

 ---